Skip to Main Content

 Library-Purchased Streaming Services

 Streaming services which are accessed using your OneKey are purchased by the library with PPR.
-All films available through alexanderstreet.com, docuseek.com and pratt.kanopy.com are available to use in public performances on campus as long as no one is charged for admission.
+All films available through the Libraries' PrattTalkes channel, alexanderstreet.com and docuseek.com are available to use in public performances on campus as long as no one is charged for admission.
+Some Kanopy titles are available for this purpose and search filters can be used to identify them.

 DVD's Purchased with Public Performance Rights